ReemAlsamary/Robot-Navigation-Using-SLAM-ROS/README.md

 ---

+### 6. SLAM Node
-### 6. Run the SLAM Node and see the generated map by the Robot, by using the following command in a new terminal:
+- Run the SLAM Node and see the generated map by the Robot, by using the following command in a new terminal:
 ```
 $ export TURTLEBOT3_MODEL=waffle
 $ roslaunch turtlebot3_slam turtlebot3_slam.launch slam_methods:=gmapping